 Through it's fuzziness, the ability to detect novel molecular scaffolds is one of several strengths of FTrees.

 The picture above shows two PAF antagonists that structurally do not look alike.
 Even a very experienced medicinal chemist would probably not have picked the molecule on the right, based on the information of the molecule on the left.
 Comparing the feature tree representation however, the similarity is striking.
 Look at the colors of the individual nodes, where same color shares similar properties, then you will understand how FTrees aligns these molecules, and why it considers these two as similar.

 FTrees has been reported to be highly successful in numerous projects by various customers in

 The first thing about the results obtained with FTrees from a chemist's point of view is that the molecules are aligned.
-That means the chemist can understand why the molecules are awarded a certain similarity.
-Also, the chemist can influence the alignment — do I want to pick out molecules with a common substructure or molecules with common end groups, similar sized molecules or fragments?
+This means the chemist can understand why the molecules are awarded a certain similarity.
+Also, the fuzzyness of the descriptor makes it ideal for finding scaffold hops.

-Millions of compounds represent no problem to FTrees — 2 million Feature Trees can be handled at once (in memory) by the software.
-In fact, FTrees is perfect for carrying out data reduction of large datasets.
-Starting with a small set of seed compounds, you can use FTrees to filter the dataset down to a size more manageable for more intensive modeling methods.
+Millions of compounds represent no problem to FTrees.
+In fact, there is no limit on the input size.
+FTrees is perfect for carrying out data reduction of large datasets.
+Based on one or more queries, you can use FTrees to filter the dataset down to a size more manageable for more compute-intensive screening methods — such as docking.